Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: System Model

 where $L$ denotes the number of UE and subcarrier groups (see figure \ref{fig:allocation-map}).
 As a consequence, for a given total number of UEs ($N_{\mathcal{R}}$) and total number of subcarriers ($N_{\mathcal{G}}$), the quantities $N_{\mathcal{U}}$ and $N_{\mathcal{C}}$ can be varied keeping their ratio $\frac{N_\mathcal{U}}{N_\mathcal{C}}$ constant.
 We assume that the system operates in the massive MIMO regime, so that $N_\mathcal{U} \ll N_\mathcal{B}$, although the total number of UEs in the cell $N_\mathcal{R}$ could be comparable to or even larger than $N_\mathcal{B}$.
 Table \ref{tab:notations} lists the key notations used in this paper.

-The $k$-th UE served by the $j$-th subcarrier is denoted UE$_{jk}$ where $k \in \{1, \dots, N_\mathcal{U}\}$.
-The physical parameters concerning UE$_{jk}$ include $r_{jk}$ which represents its distance from the AP, $v_{jk}$ which denotes its instantaneous velocity and $\phi_{jk}$ which models the angle between the line-of-sight (LoS) direction and the velocity vector.
-As in previous work, we assume that $\{v_{jk}\}$ and $\{\phi_{jk}\}$ are independent and identically distributed random variables drawn from a uniform distribution.\footnote{Note that $r_{jk}$, $v_{jk}$ and $\phi_{jk}$ could be the same for multiple values of $j$, if a UE is assigned multiple subcarriers.
-Thus, $v_{jk}$ and $\phi_{jk}$ are i.i.d. across different $(j,k)$ pairs only when they represent the velocity and angle of different UEs.} That is, $v_{jk}$ is uniformly distributed over $\left[0, V_{\max}\right]$ and $\phi_{jk}$ is uniformly distributed over $[0, 2 \pi]$, where $V_{\textrm{max}}$ denotes the maximum velocity of all the UEs in the system\cite{zhang_tcom_2017}.
+The $k$-th UE served by the $i$-th subcarrier is denoted UE$_{ik}$ where $k \in \{1, \dots, N_\mathcal{U}\}$.
+The physical parameters concerning UE$_{ik}$ include $r_{ik}$ which represents its distance from the AP, $v_{ik}$ which denotes its instantaneous speed and $\phi_{ik}$ which models the angle between the line-of-sight (LoS) vector and the user's velocity vector.
+As in previous work, we assume that $\{v_{ik}\}$ and $\{\phi_{ik}\}$ are independent and identically distributed random variables drawn from a uniform distribution.\footnote{Note that $r_{ik}$, $v_{ik}$ and $\phi_{ik}$ could be the same for multiple values of $i$, if a UE is assigned multiple subcarriers.
+Thus, $v_{ik}$ and $\phi_{ik}$ are i.i.d. across different $(i,k)$ pairs only when they represent the speed and angle of \emph{different} UEs.} Specifically, $v_{ik}$ is uniformly distributed over $\left[0, V_{\max}\right]$ and $\phi_{ik}$ is uniformly distributed over $[0, 2 \pi]$, where $V_{\textrm{max}}$ denotes the maximum speed of all the UEs in the system\cite{zhang_tcom_2017}.

 Each UE divides its total transmit power among the subcarriers allotted to it during data transmission.
-If $P_{\textrm{T}, jk}$ denotes the \emph{total} transmit power of UE$_{jk}$, the RF signal transmitted by UE$_{jk}$ during the $n$th signaling interval on subcarrier $f_{j}$ is expressed as\footnote{We alert the reader that $P_{\textrm{T}, jk}$ is \emph{not} the transmit power of a UE on subcarrier $j$.
-Also, as before, $P_{\textrm{T}, jk}$ could be the same for multiple values of $j$ if a UE is assigned multiple subcarriers.}
+If $P_{\textrm{T}, ik}$ denotes the \emph{total} transmit power of UE$_{ik}$, the RF signal transmitted by UE$_{ik}$ during the $n$-th signaling interval on subcarrier $f_{i}$ is expressed as\footnote{We alert the reader that $P_{\textrm{T}, ik}$ is \emph{not} the transmit power of a UE on subcarrier $i$.
+Also, as before, $P_{\textrm{T}, ik}$ could be the same for multiple values of $i$ if a UE is assigned multiple subcarriers.}

-Here, $\eta_{jk}$ denotes the power control coefficient of the UE's $j$-th subcarrier, constrained as $0 \leq \eta_{jk} \leq 1$ and $\sum\limits_{j=lN_{\mathcal{C}} + 1}^{(l+1)N_{\mathcal{C}}} \eta_{jk} = 1$ for all $l \in \{0, 1, \dots, L-1\}$ and all $k \in \{1, 2, \dots, N_{\mathcal{U}}\}$.
-The quantity $x_{jk}[n]$ denotes the data symbol transmitted by UE$_{jk}$ during the $n$th transmission; it is assumed to satisfy $\mathbb{E}[|x_{jk}[n]|^2] = 1$.
+Here, $\eta_{ik}$ denotes the power control coefficient of the UE's $i$-th subcarrier, constrained as $0 \leq \eta_{ik} \leq 1$ and $\sum\limits_{i=lN_{\mathcal{C}} + 1}^{(l+1)N_{\mathcal{C}}} \eta_{ik} = 1$ for all $l \in \{0, 1, \dots, L-1\}$ and all $k \in \{1, 2, \dots, N_{\mathcal{U}}\}$.
+The quantity $x_{ik}[n]$ denotes the data symbol transmitted by UE$_{ik}$ during the $n$-th transmission; it is assumed to satisfy $\mathbb{E}[|x_{ik}[n]|^2] = 1$.
 Also, for ease of analysis, we assume that both the transmitter and the receiver employ rectangular pulse-shaping at their ends.